How to Repaint a Roof: Western North Carolina Guide

 Surface Preparation and Material Assessment

 Proper surface preparation determines whether your paint job lasts two years or twenty years.
 Start by thoroughly inspecting your roof for damaged areas, loose fasteners, and surface contamination.
 Power washing removes dirt, algae, and loose paint, but requires careful pressure control to avoid damaging roofing materials.
 Allow at least 48 hours of dry weather after cleaning before applying any coatings.
+For homes with significant damage, you may want to explore roof replacement before selling or flat roof replacement options.

 “Surface preparation accounts for 80 percent of paint job longevity,” explains Dr. Sarah Mitchell, materials engineer at North Carolina State University’s construction research lab.
 “Skipping proper prep work, especially in climates with significant weather variations, almost guarantees premature failure.”
 This preparation includes scraping loose paint, filling gaps with appropriate sealants, and ensuring the surface is completely dry before primer application.